Search

 Unique challenges and opportunities face us all.
 Do you want to contribute to a sustainable and equitable future for all?
 Why not turn one of your strengths into a successful and rewarding career?

-This course can be used as a stepping stone into the Master of International and Community Development.
-Its made up of two core units and two elective units from the masters course, so youll be able to find out which topics you want to learn more about before articulating into the masters.
-Whichever units you choose, youll be developing a balance of theoretical knowledge and practical skills that allow you to respond to challenges like poverty, disempowerment, inequality and environmental vulnerability.
+This course can be used as a stepping stone into the Master of Humanitarianism and Development.
+It’s made up of two core units and two elective units from the masters course, so you will be able to find out which topics you want to learn more about before articulating into the masters.
+Whichever units you choose, you will be developing a balance of theoretical knowledge and practical skills that allow you to respond to challenges like poverty, disempowerment, inequality and environmental vulnerability.

 Requirements